- Docente: Gabriele Matteo D'Uva

 Contenuti

-- The Scientific method in biomedical research.
+- The scientific method in biomedical research.
 The scientific method: observation, hypothesis, experimentation, data analysis, and theory building.
 Experimental design and reproducibility.
 Controls, bias, and statistical significance.
 Translational research pipeline: from basic discovery to clinical application.
-Structure and critical evaluation of a scientific article: abstract, introduction, methods, results, discussion.
+From bench to bedside and back.

-Module 2 – Gene editing and molecular tools
+Gene editing and molecular tools for constitutive, transient and time-controlled gene expression

 - Tissue renewal and its analysis: cell cycle, proliferation and cellular sources.
 Renewal capacities across tissues and organs.
 Overview of the cell cycle, checkpoints and regulation.
 Methods for measuring proliferation, including Ki67, PCNA and phospho-H3 analysis, and BrdU/EdU incorporation assays.
 Determining sources of regeneration via lineage tracing.